Disney character dining: Goofy’s Kitchen vs. Storytellers Cafe

 Storytellers Café at Disney’s Grand Californian Hotel & Spa

 One of the benefits of Storytellers Café is that it’s much closer to the parks than the Disneyland Hotel is.
-So that’s something to consider if you’re trying to get to and form the parks quickly.
+So that’s something to consider if you’re trying to get to and from the parks quickly.
 In fact, there’s an entrance from Disney’s California Adventure Park right into Disney’s Grand Californian Hotel & Spa really close to Storytellers Café.
 Our dining experience here did not include a photo or a button.

 | Must-Dos for a Birthday at Disneyland |